-Male2 No. I think it would be really useful but I don't know if I would like it because of that.
+Facilitator1 Delayed auditory feedback.
+Okay.
+Facilitator2e Yeah.
+That's always fun.
+Have either of you actually tried delayed auditory?
+It's so weird.
+It's so odd.
+Male2 No. I think it could be really useful but I don't know if I would like it because of that.
 Facilitator2e It's so distracting.

-Male2 Yeah.
-That's-Facilitator1 Okay.
+Yeah.
+That's-Male2 Facilitator1 Okay.
 Facilitator2e Do you know what delayed auditory feedback is, sorry?
 Just to make sure.
 Male1 Isn't it when you wear earpieces and they have continuous background noise?
-Facilitator2e Yeah, it can be that, or it can be your voice played back to you at a slower pace and that sort of thing.
+Yeah, it can be that, or it can be your voice played back to you at a slower Facilitator2e pace and that sort of thing.
 There's a couple of different types.
-One of them is like a masking noise and another one is-Male2 Was I red or green?
+One of them is like a masking noise and another one is-Male2 Which colour was I again?
+Was I red or green?
 Facilitator2e You were green, I think.
 Yeah.
 It can be masking noise or it can just be your own voice played at a delay and that then forces you to slow down.
 It's forcing you alter your speech through a noise in your ear.
 It's interesting but it's odd.
 It kind of makes you talk a bit strangely sometimes.
-Male2 I think you're probably end up best being [inadudible 32:08] Facilitator1 Facilitator2e, did you have any that you wanted to pick out?
+Male2 I think you're probably end up best being like a robot.
+Facilitator1 Facilitator2e, did you have any that you wanted to pick out?
 Your favourite ones?
 Because you've been looking at them for weeks.

 Facilitator2e I know.
-Facilitator1 Even if they're the same ones [silence 32:20 - 32:30]

-So one of the things that I find actually quite interesting is when we talked through the issues of the phone as being quite a big one, but nobody's selected that they would wanna practise making phone calls, so why...?
+Facilitator1 Even if they're the same ones [silence 32:20 - 32:30] Facilitator1 So one of the things that I find actually quite interesting is when we kinda talked through the issues of the phone as being quite a big one, but nobody's selected that they would wanna practise making phone calls, so why...?
 I'm just wondering why.

-Male1 I get to use the phone literally every day at work.
+Male1 As I get to use the phone though literally every day at work.
 Picking it up and making phone calls to other departments.
 So I use the workplace as my main place for making phone calls.
 Facilitator1 Okay.
 Alright, okay.
 Male1 If that makes sense.
 Facilitator1 That does make sense, yeah.
 It does make sense.

-Male2 I spend a lot of time on the phone because of job and also personal use as well, so...
+Male2 I just spend a lot of time on the phone because of job and also personal use as well, so...
 Facilitator1 Okay.
 Alright.
 No, excellent.
 That's great.
 So is it more, then, the situation, I suppose, for...
 Sorry.
 Is it more the specific situation like booking a table or ringing a...
 What do you call...?
 Male2 A volunteer?

-Facilitator1 Not a volunteer.
+Not a volunteer.
 A call centre or something.
 Like for your broadband or whatever else.

-Male2 I think because each phone call is always different, I don't know if I'm gonna stammer until I'm in the phone call.
-Generally, [inaudible 34:02] if I'm introducing myself [inaudible 34:03] I have to, every time.
+Male2 I think because each phone call is always different, I don't know if I'm gonna stammer until I make the phone call.
+Generally, I make a phone call, if I'm introducing myself, saying a really long-winded title that I have to, every time.
 Facilitator1 Okay.
 It's interesting, because it's the first thing I would've gone for.
 I would've been like: "Let's have a way for people to practise making phone calls" but actually it's not really that important.
 That's very interesting.
 Okay.
 Male2 I think when you get excited as well then I tend to stammer as well sometimes.
 Facilitator2e Yeah, any kind of high emotion I think affects it.
+Male2 Yeah.
+Facilitator1 Okay.
 Male2 That's an interesting one.
 Facilitator2e Yeah.
 Facilitator1 Do you think that's for somebody else?

-Male1 I...
+Male1 I Facilitator1 Where's the blue?
 Facilitator2e For some people-?
-Yeah, where's the blue pen?
+Yeah, where's the blue gone?